OpenEvalProject/evals/manuscripts/elife-53162/v2/manuscript.md

 ## Abstract

 Humans form social coalitions in every society, yet we know little about how we learn and represent social group boundaries.
-Here we derive predictions from a computational model of latent structure learning to move beyond explicit category labels and interpersonal, or dyadic , similarity as the sole inputs to social group representations.
+Here we derive predictions from a computational model of latent structure learning to move beyond explicit category labels and interpersonal, or dyadic, similarity as the sole inputs to social group representations.
 Using a model-based analysis of functional neuroimaging data, we find that separate areas correlate with dyadic similarity and latent structure learning.
 Trial-by-trial estimates of ‘allyship’ based on dyadic similarity between participants and each agent recruited medial prefrontal cortex/pregenual anterior cingulate (pgACC).
 Latent social group structure-based allyship estimates, in contrast, recruited right anterior insula (rAI).
 Variability in the brain signal from rAI improved prediction of variability in ally-choice behavior, whereas variability from the pgACC did not.
 These results provide novel insights into the psychological and neural mechanisms by which people learn to distinguish ‘us’ from ‘them.’

 ## Introduction